BlenderAid/Asset-Flinger/README.md

 * Blender 2.70 (Windows 7, MacOS X 10.10 Yosemite, Ubuntu 14.10, Xubuntu 14.10)
 * Blender 2.72 (Windows 7, MacOS X 10.10 Yosemite, Ubuntu 14.10, Xubuntu 14.10)

-## Hypothetical Future Development:
+## Highly Hypothetical Future Development:

 #### Feature Ideas (easier to add):
 * Installing the addon automatically adds a bookmark that points to the ‘assets' folder where the objects should be exported
 * Easy GUI option to hide file names in the menu to make it more compact
-* Easy GUI option choose the amount of columns for the menu to make it more compact (in the code there are already easy parameters for this)
+* Easy GUI option to choose the amount of columns for the menu to make it more compact (in the code there are already easy parameters for this)
-* Providing 3 choices of the Addon.
-Tiny (32x32), small (64x64) and normal (128x128) thumbnails to make it more compact (in the code there are already easy parameters for this) - The Thumbnailer settings would be changed as well.
+* Providing 2 choices of the Addon.
+Small (64x64) and the current Normal (128x128) thumbnails to make it more compact (in the code there are already easy parameters for this) - The Thumbnailer settings would be changed as well.

 #### Feature Ideas (harder to add):
 * By pressing an up-folder-icon in the GUI user can go up one directory (to the parent directory)
 * Wrapping of text for long file names
 * Scrolling of the thumbnails via mouse wheel
 * Automatic thumbnail creation through the on-screen Asset Flinger menu
-* Automatic .obj export to the assets folder on user command.
+* Automatic .obj export to the 'assets' folder on user command.
 Displaying a confirm message
 * Support for .blend objects and materials + their thumbnails